beginning of content

 Is child care in Australia subsidised?

 Child care can be expensive.
-Currently, the Australian Government offers the Child Care Subsidy, which is not means tested.
+Currently, the Australian Government offers the Child Care Subsidy.
 It can help you meet the costs of child care at approved centres.

-Families using informal child care, such as a grandparent, might be eligible for financial assistance if their care provider is registered.
+Families using informal child care such as a grandparent or babysitter might be eligible for financial assistance if the person is registered with the Department of Human Services.

 When should my child start child care?

-Many centres have waiting lists, so if you are thinking about signing your child up for child care, it might be a good idea to join the list.
-It’s best to start this process well before you think you may need care.
+Many centres have waiting lists.
+If you are thinking about child care, it is a good idea to join the list of the centres you may wish to your child to attend.
+It's best to start this process well before you think you may need care, so it's available when you need it.

 How do I prepare my child for child care?